Dionatas1114/COLAB_PROJECT/README.md

 ## Report

-In the development of this project, I Was able to gain more experience with the library that I usually use (Material UI) and practice writing with TypeScript.
+In the development of this project, I was able to gain more experience with the library that I usually use (Material UI) and practice writing with TypeScript.
-I felt a bit of difficulty because there was little data to consume, so I Had to use creative.
+I felt a bit of difficulty because there was little data to consume, so I had to use creative.
-Besides, I Tried to implement the bottom bar, but there was only time to create it.
+Besides, I tried to implement the bottom bar, but there was only time to create it.